puneetjohal/ShrimpCrackers/README.md

  (venv)$ pip install -r climate_crackers/requirements.txt
 ```
 8. Add www-data write permissions by running `sudo chgrp -R www-data climate_crackers` and `sudo chmod -R g+w climate_crackers`
+9. Set a secret key for your app by running `export SECRET_KEY=your_custom_key`
-9. Enable the site by running `$ sudo a2ensite climate_crackers`
+10. Enable the site by running `$ sudo a2ensite climate_crackers`
-10. Run `$ sudo service apache2 restart` to restart the Apache server.
+11. Run `$ sudo service apache2 restart` to restart the Apache server.
-11. The app is now being hosted on port 8000 of your droplet.
+12. The app is now being hosted on port 8000 of your droplet.
 Go to http://<droplet_ip_address>:8000/ in your browser to view the site.

 #### API information
 ##### LocationIQ